 Fig. 2.
-RAPD profile of thirteen pathogenic Enterococcus isolates generated by primer OPA-o6.
+RAPD profile of thirteen pathogenic Enterococcus isolates generated by primer OPA-06.

 Table (2) record the number of amplified fragments scored for each Enterococcus isolates.
 The amplified products were highly polymorphic among the Enterococcus isolates.
 A total of 71 fragments from all analysis were used for identification and the evaluation of genetic similarities and designing the phylogenetic tree for these thirteen Enterococcus isolates.
-The total number of bands as shown in Table (2) varied from 16 bands with primer OPA-06 (Figure 2) to 13 bands with primer OPA-01 and OPA-10 (Figures 1 and 4).
-The total of monomorphic amplicons was 23 and the total of polymorphic amplicons was 48.
-It can be concluded from our study that RAPD markers are effective in detecting similarity between Enterococcus isolates and they provide a potential tool for studying the inter-strain genetic similarity and the establishment of genetic relationships.
+The total number of bands as shown in Table genetic similarity and the establishment of genetic relationships.
 The RAPD-PCR results using primer (OPA-01) has showed the highest polymorphism, a total of 13 bands in these Enterococcus isolates.
 Also, this primer give a unique negative band with strain 7, while, the same primer give a positive unique band with strain 9.
-Three common bands were observed in all isolates which exhibited about 23.3 % monomorphism, while the other fragments have showed 76.9% polymorphism (Table 1).
-On the other hand, primer OPD-05 showed the lowest polymorphism.
+Three common bands were observed in all isolates which exhibited about 23.3 monomorphism, while the other fragments have showed 76.9% polymorphism (Table 1).
+On the other primer OPD-05 showed the lowest hand, polymorphism.
 The molecular size of the amplicon products ranged from 190 bp-2200 bp.